Lil119/Internet-Technologies/src/assets/code_example.md

 ![File tree](/Internet-Technologies/src/assets/images/code_example/file-structure-routing.png)

-Now, you can run your application with the command:
+Now, you can run your application with the command :
 > `npm run dev`

 Then, open [http://localhost:3000/about](http://localhost:3000/about) in your browser to view the `About Us` page.